HTTP-RPC/Kilo/README.md

 * Any other exception type - HTTP 500 (internal server error)

 ### Inter-Service Communication
-A reference to any service annotated with `javax.servlet.annotation.WebServlet` can be obtained via the `getInstance()` method of the `WebService` class.
+A reference to any service annotated with `jakarta.servlet.annotation.WebServlet` can be obtained via the `getInstance()` method of the `WebService` class.
 This can be useful when the implementation of one service depends on functionality provided by another service, for example.

 ### API Documentation
 API documentation can be viewed by appending "?api" to a service URL; for example: